firetiger-oss/go-duckfs/README.md

 ## Building
-The package requires C++ symbols that are not present in the go-duckdb static buildd.
+The package requires C++ symbols that are not present in the go-duckdb static build.
 If you installed DuckDB on a local workstation, the simplest way to build this package is to use a dynamically linked version of DuckDB installed on the workstation.